colevandersWands/notes/pages/JS for Open Computing Education.md

 	- **[[Context is Content]]:** Where and how a learner studies something should also be a learning objective.
 Do your best to align your learner's study workflows with realistic workflows (whatever that means in your setting), this can help learners avoid challenges with [[Skill Transfer]] and save time in the long run.
 	- **[[Full Complexity, Max Simplicity]]:** Instead of introducing a whole bunch of concepts then expecting learners to [piece them together]([[Connections are Concepts]]) in a final project, it is better to start with projects that already resemble the workflows and structure of a final project but with the simplest possible technical details.
 This was heavily inspired by [4CID]([[Four Component Instructional Design]]) id:: 63f61857-0ce6-46eb-b3c1-cb781ad2b71d
 	- **[[Open Source]] !== [[Open Education]]:** Resources can have an open license but not support open education if it's *unrealistic* for a learner or educator to adapt the resources to their needs.
 On the flip side, resources with closed source or licenses can support open education if a learner or educator *can* adapt them to their needs.
-The gold standard for computing education should be resources that fully satisfy both definitions of "open". id:: 63f61887-d67b-4632-91d9-9b7ed2f1c0ff
+The gold standard for computing education should be resources that fully satisfy both definitions of "open" - Accessibly Open Sourced Educational Resources. id:: 63f61887-d67b-4632-91d9-9b7ed2f1c0ff
 	-
 -